NVIDIA/cuOpt-Resources/cloud-scripts/azure/README.md

 a resource group with the prefix "cuopt".
 This resource group is displayed in the output from the Terraform script.

-Unlike the GCP and AWS scripts, the Azure script creates a new VPC in the resoure group.
+The Azure script creates a new VPC in the resoure group.

-The Azure resource group location may be changed in *terraform.tfvars* (default "eastus")
+The Azure resource group location may be changed in *terraform.tfvars* (default eastus)
 ```bash
 resource_group_location = "westus"
 ```

 ## Setting the user

-The admin user on the instance can be changed in *terraform.tfvars* (default "azureuser")
+The admin user on the instance can be changed in *terraform.tfvars* (default azureuser)
 ```bash
 user = cuopt-user
 ```